© Crown copyright 2014

-- the European Economic Area (EEA), Gibraltar or Switzerland
+- the European Economic Area (EEA) or Switzerland

 - a country that has a social security agreement with the UK that allows for cost of living increases to the State Pension

-This means that if you live in the EEA, Gibraltar or Switzerland and receive a UK State Pension, you will usually get an increase in your pension every year.
+If you currently live in the EEA or Switzerland and receive a UK State Pension, you will usually get an increase in your pension every year.

 The EEA countries are: